 retain("title")

-More elaborate mappings are possible.
+More elaborate mappings can be done too.
 I’ll show you more complete examples in the next posts.
 As a warming up, here is some code to extract all the record identifiers, titles and isbn numbers in a MARC file into a CSV listing (which you can open in Excel).

 set_array("title")